First drive review: The 2020 Volvo V60 Cross Country is Swedish perfection on wheels

 The sun bathes Lulea, Sweden with light for less than eight hours during the middle of the winter.
-It rises over the vibrant Swedish buildings—yellow, red, and white—and sets behind the Baltic Sea and its small, frigid gulf islands.
+It rises over the Gulf of Bothnia and its small, frigid islands and sets behind the charming and colorful town scattered with red, yellow and white buildings.

-As pretty as this small, Swedish city near the Arctic Circle is during the daylight, it’s the 2020 Volvo V60 Cross Country that I can’t keep my eyes away from.
+As pretty as this small city near the Arctic Circle is during the daylight, it’s the 2020 Volvo V60 Cross Country that I can’t keep my eyes from.

 The small wagon on stilts tugs on my automotive enthusiast heartstrings—long roof, capacious interior, gorgeous exterior, safe interior—even if it won’t tug at many shoppers’ wallets.